s3664099/AdventureGame/README.md

 query if the file already exists

 **27 January 2024**
 Got save game working, and tested correctly.
 Saved games are saved in a separate folder.
-Need load game to test if it loads correctly
+Need load game to test if it loads correctly.
+Now have the load game working correctly, and I do not need to unpack all of the classes either.
+I am absolutely stoked.